-The Case Management and Social Service Department staff at Vanguard Weiss Memorial Hospital use a case management system to coordinate the planning of patients' post-hospital care.
+The Case Management and Social Service Department staff at Weiss Memorial Hospital use a case management system to coordinate the planning of patients' post-hospital care.

 Case managers at Weiss combine the skills of nurses and social workers to assess patients' physical, emotional, social and economic situations.
 These individuals work closely with the patient, family, physician and health care team to determine the post-hospital care that best meets the patient's needs.